Peanut Butter Oreo Dessert (No-Bake)

 Baking is something I like to do with my kids.
 Usually it’s just one or two kids helping me but for this dessert they ALL wanted to help.

 This Peanut Butter Oreo Dessert (No-Bake) starts with a layer of Oreos, topped with a creamy peanut butter layer, chocolate pudding layer, and topped with more Oreos and peanut butter cups.
 Although this anything but a healthy dessert, for some reason it tastes really light and dreamy.
+If this intrigues you, you’ll love this Instant Pot Oreo Cheesecake.

 I’m not a huge fan of Cool Whip but desserts tend to last longer when it’s used.
 I’ve used both fresh whipped cream and Cool Whip this and fresh works just fine.
 It will last 2 days before the cream breaks down.
 This could easily be doubled in a 9×13 baking dish.